-MOTION: (Commissioner Susuras) "Mr. Chairman, on item 2009-0294-MP1, Grand Junction Comprehensive Plan, I propose that we adopt the Grand Junction Comprehensive Plan as an amendment to the Master Plan and adopt a resolution Number MCPC-2010-01, adopting and certifying the amendment to the Mesa County Board of County Commissioners in accordance with section 30-28-108 of the Colorado Revised Statutes and is also with the appropriate additional corrections as outlined by the staff, as modified."
+MOTION: (Commissioner Susuras) "Mr. Chairman, on item 2009-0294-MP1, Grand Junction Comprehensive Plan, I propose that we adopt the Grand Junction Comprehensive Plan as an amendment to the Master Plan and adopt a resolution, Number MCPC-2010-01, adopting and certifying the amendment to the Mesa County Board of County Commissioners in accordance with section 30-28-108 of the Colorado Revised Statutes and is also with the appropriate additional corrections as outlined by the staff, as modified."

-Commissioner Moreng seconded the motion.
+Commissioner Moreng seconded the motion with the amendment that the resolution would not be adopted tonight.
 A vote was called and the motion passed unanimously by a vote of 7-0.